kellyduarte/Dataset/README.md

 Processing VCF File:

 The resulting VCF file is compressed using bgzip and then indexed using tabix for faster access.

 Notes
 Adjust paths in the script based on your file locations.
 Customize the script for different samples or datasets as needed.
 Ensure you have the necessary permissions to execute the script.
-Reach out if you have any questions or encounter issues. vbnet
+Reach out if you have any questions or encounter issues.
-Copy code

-Replace the placeholder script name and descriptions with the actual names and details of your script.
-Customize the information based on your specific use case and environment.
-This README template provides a brief overview of the script's purpose, prerequisites, usage, and additional information.